ramiskaramatov/PM-Test/README.md

 1. **Performance**:

-   - Image optimization and lazy loading
+   - Image optimisation and lazy loading
    - Code splitting for sections
-   - Memoization of expensive components
+   - Memoisation of expensive components

 2. **Functionality**: